The 2 Native Wild Cats in Ohio

 Mountain lions in Ohio (Puma concolor)

-Due to the fact that they live over a wide geographical area, mountain lions have a long list of regional names.
-In recent years, their scientific name was even changed from Felis concolor to Puma concolor.
-Some common names that mountain lions go by are cougar, panther painter, Andean Mountain lion, and puma.
+Since they live in a wide geographical area, mountain lions have a long list of regional names.
+In recent years, their scientific name has been changed from Felis concolor to Puma concolor.
+Some common names for mountain lions are cougar, panther painter, Andean Mountain lion, and puma.

 Where are mountain lions typically found?